Seaconke Wampanoag Tribe: Genetic analysis

 In 2005, Zhadanov et al., from the Genographic Project, analyzed genetic variation among members of the Seaconke Wampanoag Tribe in Massachusetts and Rhode Island.
 Scholars have used the findings to illustrate the difficulty of determining Native American ancestry based on genetic data alone.

 Among those members of the group who were tested, Zhadanov et al. found a "complex mixture of maternal and paternal lineages of Native American, Melanesian, African, and European derivation".
 The researchers concluded that "the genetic data clearly support the extensive genealogical information and tribal records gathered by the Seaconke Wampanoag Tribe", including a significant history of admixture with people of African and European descent.
 Zhadanov et al. said the finding of a "high frequency of nonnative haplotypes in this population" was a pattern that "has also been observed in other Native American tribes of North America".
 They also said that some Indigenous heritage "would not appear through the analysis of mtDNA and Y-chromosome variation because direct maternal and paternal links to indigenous ancestors had been lost due to population loss or admixture".

 Among the samples studied, most of the mtDNA haplotypes belonged to West Eurasian and African lineages, while paternal Y-chromosome analysis identified "a range of Native American, West Eurasian, and African haplogroups" but also paternal lineage that "appears at its highest frequencies in New Guinea and Melanesia".
-This heritage was traced to an Australian migrant who was himself likely descended from Indonesian and Melanesian laborers brought to Australasia as a result of colonialism.
+This heritage was traced to an Australian migrant who was himself likely descended from Indonesian and Melanesian laborers brought to Australasia as a result of colonialism, and the Native American haplogroup found was traced to a paternal ancestor with male descendants in a Cherokee community to the south.
 The authors concluded: